Shahinurhasans/yt_summaraizer/README.md

 ## Usage Notes

-- This app relies on **Google Gemini AI**, which may consume API tokens.
+- This app relies on Google Gemini AI, which may consume API tokens.
 - Some YouTube videos may not have transcripts available.

 ## License